houshuang/stian-notes/content/Remembering-Simplified-Hanzi.md

             - If pen and paper are inconvenient,
                 - you can always make do with the palm of the hand, as the Chinese themselves do.
 It provides a convenient square space for tracing characters with your index finger when riding in a bus or walking down the street.
     - Once you have been able to perform these steps, reversing the order follows as a matter of course.
         - It says: when you review, review only from the key word to the character, not the other way around.
-The reasons for this, along with further notes on reviewing, will come later. <span class="highlight">Why is this?</span>
+The reasons for this, along with further notes on reviewing, will come later. &#8203;<mark>Why is this?</mark>
     - Take a moment in this very first frame to make sure you understand the difference between **key words** and **primitive meanings**.
         - **The key word** represents the actual meaning of the character.
         - **Primitive meanings**